jgillick/LocalForageExplorer/README.md

 # LocalForage Extension for Chrome and Firefox
 An extension for viewing, editing, and adding to [localforage](https://github.com/localForage/localForage) data stores in a new devtools panel.
-Even if the site does not attach `localforage` to the window object, this extension works just fine by using it's own copy.
+Even if the site does not attach `localforage` to the window object, this extension works just fine by using its own copy.

 <img src="./screenshot.png" alt="Screenshot" width="400" />

 ## General Usage